syncfusion-content/wpf-docs/wpf/Diagram/Printing.md

   N> Collation applicable when more than one copy of multiple page diagram is printed in real printer.

 ### Orientation
 SfDiagram provides support to switch between Portrait and Landscape orientation while printing.
-Orientation can be changed by setting `PageSettings.PageOrientation` Property.
+Orientation can be changed by setting the `PageSettings.PageOrientation` Property.

 {% tabs %}
 {% highlight C# %}